 In short, no. But it is a question that is not uncommon in today’s marketplace when first-time buyers start shopping for a home in the luxury market where home prices could easily exceed $1 million especially in California, Florida, New York, etc. The guidelines for a typical jumbo home loan are relatively common and most lenders adhere to them.
 Borrowers must demonstrate at least a two-year employment history and provide copies of their two most recent W2 forms as validation.

 Jumbo loans will ask for a minimum credit score of at least 680 but that can also change based on the buyers down payment amount.
-Most jumbo loans ask for a down payment of at least 20% of the sales price yet there are special jumbo loans that will only ask for a down payment of 10 and even 5% of the sales price of the home.
-Learn more about all the LTV and credit score Jumbo Purchase requirements here.
+Most jumbo loans ask for a down payment of at least 20% of the sales price yet there are special jumbo loans that will only ask for a down payment of 3.5%-10% depending on the loan amount.
+Learn more about all the down payment and credit score requirements on the Jumbo Purchase page.

 Learn more by submitting the short contact form on this page, or by calling us 7 days a week at ph: 800-962-0677